vinay-sj/Flight-Booking-UI/README.md

 3. Added the functionality to add saved passengers in the booking flow.

 Priyank Shelat:
-1. Created form validations for flights search to ensure sensible dates are being input into the form.
+1. Added date and text validation in homepage and passenger form

 Dhaval Mohandas:
-1. Created GET,DELETE and POST APIs for adding passengers to the list of passengers.
+1. Created GET, DELETE and POST APIs for adding passengers to the list of passengers.
 2. Created GET and DELETE APIs for the bookings page.
-3. Deployed the website to Heroku.
+3. Added bookings and saved passenger links to the navigation bar.
+Deployed the website to Heroku.

+#### Instructions for testing:
+Due to limitations caused by using free external APIs for fetching live flights data, we would recommend using the following locations as to/from destinations:
+"Boston Logan International", "New York J.F.
+Kennedy", "San Francisco International"

+#### Some pending Work
+* Users should be able to see only those passengers which they have saved.
+Similarly they should be able to see/cancel only their bookings.
+* The edit button for editing the details of a passenger does not work yet.
+* Pagination